-This morning about 50 emails went out to customers with %firstname% instead of a personalized message.
+This morning about 50 emails went out to new customers with %firstname% instead of a personalized message.
 A bill on the schedule to be paid automatically was…not.
 Your internet service went out minutes before a meeting that’s been on your calendar for three weeks.
 These are monthly, weekly, sometimes daily stressors for many small businesses.
 These many small things, when combined, loom large.
 You are not a happy customer.

 Who do you turn to when these things happen?
 Friends?
 Your significant other?